Strength Training for Soccer – Introduction

 - Bend your supporting knee slightly for balance.

-- Hinge forward from your hips and lean over, lowering the weights down toward the floor in front of your feet.
+- Hinge forward from your hips and lean over, lowering the weights toward the floor before your feet.

 - Extend your non-supporting leg out behind you for balance.